June 4, 2021 by

 When exploring elder care mediation options, there are several questions you should ask:

 - What is your education, training, and background?

 - How much experience do you have in our particular situation?

 - Are you a member of the Academy of Professional Family Mediators (APFM) or other professional associations?

 - What are your fees?

 To find an elder mediator in your area, visit APFM’s mediator directory.
-Once you and your siblings agree on the best path forward in caring for your aging parents, contact At Home Independent Living, the leading provider of in home senior care in Marietta, NY and surrounding areas.
-We’ll be happy to provide a free in-home consultation to discuss how our professional caregivers in Syracuse, NY and the surrounding area can help ensure all of their care needs are fully met.
+Once you and your siblings agree on the best path forward in caring for your aging parents, contact At Home Independent Living, the leading provider of home care services in Onondaga County, at (315) 579-HOME (4663).
+We’ll be happy to provide a free in-home consultation to discuss how our professional caregivers in Syracuse, NY and the surrounding area can help ensure your parents’ care needs are fully met.